Maureen O’Gara (1916 – 2009)

 (18th January 1916 – 19th October 2009)

 Maureen, the eldest of the O’Gara family was born at Mín na bhFachrán in 1916.
 She played the fiddle as a young girl, where growing up in the 1920s and 30s she was exposed to the best of local traditional music through her father, Denis.
-Like many of her generation she was forced to emigrate to the United Kingdom in 1936 where she trained as a nurse.
+Like many of her generation she was emigrated to the United Kingdom in the mid 1930s where she trained as a nurse.
 Maureen had a very distinguished career, caring for the sick and wounded in various wars throughout the twentieth century, including at Normandy during the D-Day landings in 1944.
 In 1970 she was awarded the Royal Red Cross medal by Queen Elizabeth II at Buckingham Palace.
 Maureen retired from nursing the following year.